fourMs/ambient/README.md

-# ambient
+# AMBIENT

-Code related to the project AMBIENT: Bodily Entrainment to Audiovisual Rhythms
+Code related to the project [AMBIENT: Bodily Entrainment to Audiovisual Rhythms](https://www.uio.no/ritmo/english/projects/ambient/index.html) at the University of Oslo.